-The interest rate swaps associated with our cash flow hedges are recorded at fair value on a recurring basis.
-We assess effectiveness of our cash flow hedges both at inception and on an ongoing basis.
-The effective portion of changes in fair value of the interest rate swaps associated with our cash flow hedges is recorded in other comprehensive income (loss) which is included in accumulated other comprehensive income (loss) on our consolidated balance sheet and our consolidated statement of shareholders' equity.
-Our cash flow hedges become ineffective if critical terms of the hedging instrument and the debt instrument do not perfectly match such as notional amounts, settlement dates, reset dates, calculation period and LIBOR rate.
-In addition, we evaluate the default risk of the counterparty by monitoring the credit worthiness of the counterparty which includes reviewing debt ratings and financial performance.
-However, management does not anticipate non-performance by the counterparty.
-If a cash flow hedge is deemed ineffective, the ineffective portion of changes in fair value of the interest rate swaps associated with our cash flow hedges is recognized in earnings in the period affected.
+Interest rate swaps associated with cash flow hedges are recorded at fair value on a recurring basis.
+Effectiveness of cash flow hedges is assessed both at inception and on an ongoing basis.
+The effective portion of changes in fair value of the interest rate swaps associated with cash flow hedges is recorded in other comprehensive income (loss) which is included in accumulated other comprehensive income (loss) on the balance sheet and statement of shareholders' equity.
+Cash flow hedges become ineffective if critical terms of the hedging instrument and the debt instrument do not perfectly match such as notional amounts, settlement dates, reset dates, calculation period and LIBOR rate.
+In addition, the default risk of the counterparty is evaluated by monitoring the credit worthiness of the counterparty which includes reviewing debt ratings and financial performance.
+If a cash flow hedge is deemed ineffective, the ineffective portion of changes in fair value of the interest rate swaps associated with cash flow hedges is recognized in earnings in the period affected.

-As of December 31, 2017, we are party to two interest rate swap agreements that effectively fixed the rate on the term loan at 2.62%.
+Prior to November 1, 2018, we were party to two interest rate swap agreements that effectively fixed the rate on the term loan at 2.62%.
 Both swaps were designated and qualified as cash flow hedges and were recorded at fair value.
-Hedge ineffectiveness has not impacted earnings in 2017, 2016 and 2015, and we do not anticipate it will have a significant effect in the future.
+As of December 31, 2018, our Assembly Row hotel joint venture is a party to two interest rate swap agreements that effectively fix their debt at 5.206%.
+Both swaps were designated and qualify for cash flow hedge accounting.
+Hedge ineffectiveness has not impacted earnings in 2018, 2017 and 2016.